tlcheah2/tekloon.tech/src/pages/blog/terraform-store-state-aws-s3.md

 The state was stored under a file named `terraform.tfstate`.

-However, this isn't practical because you would it is not reliable.
+However, this isn't practical because it is not reliable.
 It's just like storing your code at a remote repository such as Github vs storing your code at your local machine.

 Which do you feel more comfortable with? **100% for me is storing the code at a remote repository**.